dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 - [Yarn](https://yarnpkg.com) (v1)
 - Any code editor (we recommend [VSCode](https://code.visualstudio.com))

-GraphQL Code Generator is using the following stack to manage the source code:
+GraphQL Code Generator uses the following stack to manage the source code:

 1. [TypeScript](https://typescriptlang.org) - for writing the code
-2. [Bob](https://github.com/kamilkisiela/bob) - for building, bundling and development workflow
+2. [Bob](https://github.com/kamilkisiela/bob) - for building, bundling, and development workflow
 3. [Jest](https://jestjs.io) - for running tests.

 ## 2. Fork and Clone

-Start by [creating a Fork in GitHub](https://help.github.com/en/github/getting-started-with-github/fork-a-repo), this will allow you to make changes and push them easily later.
+Start by [creating a Fork in GitHub](https://help.github.com/en/github/getting-started-with-github/fork-a-repo); this will allow you to make changes and push them quickly later.

 Then, use Git [to clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github) your newly created fork repository.